islandskan/islandskan-workbench/docs/acceptance-tests.md

 ## Posts

 -   [x] When I create a new Thought in Obsidian, the frontmatter has correct fields (title, date, tags)
+-   [x] When I create a post tagged as "Thought", it uses the right layout -
--   [ ] When I create a new Exploration in Obsidian, a logs folder is created automatically
+-   [x] When I create a new Exploration in Obsidian, a logs folder is created automatically
+- [] When a logs folder is automatically created, it already contains a config "data.json" file
+- [] All log entries inside the logs folder uses the "data.json" config file as default front matter
 -   [ ] When I create a new log entry in the logs folder, the log appears on the correct Exploration page
 -   [ ] When I add a status to an Exploration, it appears on the Exploration page
 -   [ ] When I cross-reference another post in frontmatter, the link works